July 24: Sherri Ingalsbe and Allen Furst

 2. Show up on time.

-The meeting starts at 11:30 with 10-15 minutes of open networking.
-Even though we won't mark you late until 11:45, you want to be there by 11:30 - or even a bit earlier.
+The meeting starts at 11:30 with 15 minutes of open networking.
 This is a great time to meet visitors and network with individual chapter members.
 And please get your food during this time, so you can be seated when the president announces the start of the more formal part of the meeting and give all the speakers your full attention.

 3. Do Dance Cards (also known as 1 to 1's).